In this ultimate guide to 3PL service providers you will find the answers to the following questions

 - Multi modal – using a combination of the above modes

-Examples of international freight forwarders can be found HERE
+Examples of international freight forwarder and customs brokers can be found HERE

 International Couriers Services